forestdb/forestdb.org/models/hyperbolicmetaphor.md

 model-tags: linguistics, pragmatics
 ---

-      ;; John could either be an giraffe or a person.
+      ;; John could either be a giraffe or a person.
       (define categories (list 'giraffe 'person))

       ;; It is extremely unlikely that John is actually a giraffe.